Table of Contents

-Ecology is the study of the interaction of organisms in an area with their environment.
+Ecology is the study of the interaction of organisms in an area with the surrounding environment.
 This interaction constitutes an overall adaptation of the organisms to their environment which also includes the continuity of species.
 However, the availability of organisms in an area is dependent on the type of environment.
-Thus, the availability of specific species is indirectly dependent on the various factors like annual rainfall, average temperature conditions, the position of the earth with respect to the sun, etc. These factors give rise to the existence of biomes like grasslands, rainforests, deserts, etc. The climate in the specific biome further decides the species richness in that area.
+Thus, the availability of specific species is indirectly dependent on various factors like annual rainfall, average temperature conditions, the position of the earth with respect to the sun, etc. These factors give rise to the existence of biomes like grasslands, rainforests, deserts, etc. The climate in the specific biome further decides the species richness in that area.

 Let us now discuss the various abiotic components in the environment.

-Abiotic Components in an Ecology
+Abiotic Components of Ecology

-- Temperature – It is one of the major factors which directly affects the life in an area.
+- Temperature – It is one of the major factors which directly affects life in an area.
 The temperature on earth follows a general geographic trend.
 It is highest at the equator and keeps on decreasing as we move towards the poles.
 Temperature affects the various enzymatic reactions in living organisms.
-As a result, the biodiversity observed in the planet varies along the temperature gradient.
+As a result, the biodiversity observed on the planet varies along the temperature gradient.

 - Water – It is the next important factor that affects life on earth.
 Water supports most of the life forms on earth.
-For example, 70 percent of the human body is made up of water.
+For example, 70 per cent of the human body is made up of water.
 Similarly, all other organisms require water for temperature regulation and many other physiological activities.
 It has been observed that the species richness is maximum near water bodies.

-- Light – We already know that light from the sun is the ultimate source of energy for living beings on earth.
-Plants capture this energy and manufacture food by the process of photosynthesis.
+- Light – We already know that light from the sun is the ultimate source of energy for living beings on the earth.
+Plants capture this energy and manufacture food through the process of photosynthesis.
 This energy is then passed on to the rest of the organisms in the environment by the food chain and food web.

 - Soil – The type of soil available in an area determines the type of vegetation.
 This directly results in the type of organisms that can be found.
 It also contains all the minerals needed by various living beings including plants to support their life.

-Adaptation of organisms to the Environment.
+Adaptation of organisms to the Environment

 Some of the attributes of the population are stated below: